UCF/Query-Terms-by-Post-Type/README.txt

 ```

 = Usage with REST endpoints =
-When querying vanilla REST API endpoints for taxonomies, you can pass in the `post_types` param with a list of taxonomy names to filter against.
+When querying vanilla REST API endpoints for taxonomies, you can pass in the `post_types` param with a list of post type names to filter against.
 Terms assigned to _any_ of the provided post types will be returned (not _all_).
 Comma-separated lists of names or query parameter array syntax are both supported.

 Examples, with a custom taxonomy "genre", and post types "book" and "magazine":